Norse Mythology

 Origins and Development of Norse Myths

-Norse mythology’s roots dig deep into the Viking Age, around the 8th to 11th centuries.
-The myths emerged from the rich oral traditions of Scandinavian storytellers.
-They passed down epic sagas of gods, giants, and heroes over roaring fires.
-The mythological tales, brimming with lessons on bravery and fate, influence much of what we know about Viking bravery and Norse warrior culture.
+Norse mythology’s roots reach deep into the Viking Age, spanning the 8th to 11th centuries.
+These myths emerged from the oral traditions of Scandinavian storytellers who passed down epic sagas of gods, giants, and heroes across generations.
+The mythological tales, rich with lessons on bravery and fate, shaped much of what we understand about Viking warrior culture and the Norse worldview.

 Key Sources: Eddas and Sagas

-Ever heard of the Eddas?
-The Poetic and Prose Eddas are the main sources of Norse mythology.
-These texts, penned by Icelandic scholars, preserve those ancient stories.
-The Sagas of Icelanders, another treasure trove, weave historical facts with mythic elements, giving us gods like Odin and tales of Ragnarok and destiny.
+The Poetic Edda and Prose Edda are the primary sources of Norse mythology.
+These texts, recorded by Icelandic scholars in the 13th century, preserve the ancient stories that had been transmitted orally for centuries.
+The Sagas of Icelanders, another essential collection, weave historical events with mythic elements, giving us detailed accounts of gods like Odin and prophecies such as Ragnarok.
 You can find extensive information on Norse mythology at the World History Encyclopedia.

 Pantheon of Norse Gods and Goddesses